alokahuja82/alokahuja82/README.md

 - 👋 Hi, I’m @alokahuja82
 - 👀 I’m interested in programming, technologies and development.
-- 🌱 I’m currently learning MITS, Gwalior.
+- 🌱 I have completed my BTech from MITS, Gwalior.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rahulahujara82@gmail.com

 <!---